rdkcentral/rdkservices/DeviceDiagnostics/doc/DeviceDiagnosticsPlugin.md

 <a name="method.getAVDecoderStatus"></a>
 ## *getAVDecoderStatus [<sup>method</sup>](#head.Methods)*

-Gets the most active status of any audio/video decoder/pipeline from the Essos Resource Manager.
+Gets the most active status of audio/video decoder/pipeline.
+This API doesn't track individual pipelines.
+It will aggregate and report the pipeline status, and the pipeline states are prioritized from High to Low (`ACTIVE`, `PAUSED`, and `IDLE`).
+Therefore, if any of the pipelines is in active state, then `getAVDecoderStatus` will return `ACTIVE`.
+If none of the pipelines are active but one is in a paused state, then `getAVDecoderStatus` will return `PAUSED`, and if all the pipelines are idle only then, `IDLE` will be returned.

+### Events

+No events.

 ### Parameters